DaWe35/Fill-CSV-with-AI/README.md

 This project uses AI to fill CSV files with generated content using the OpenRouter API.

+It will generate a new column based on your `input prompt + input column`.
+Each cell is processed one-by-one in a separate API call, so there is no size limit, but it can burn some credits haha.

 ## Prerequisites

 - Docker and Docker Compose